Rhodes monuments, historical and archaeological sites

 Mandraki Harbour, located on the eastern coast of Rhodes, near the New Town, stands as a historic port that captivates visitors with its enduring charm.
 Serving as a gateway to the island's rich past, Mandraki is enveloped in an atmosphere that echoes the whispers of history.
 Its close proximity to the modern amenities of the New Town juxtaposes the ancient with the contemporary, making it a unique point of interest.
 This port not only offers a glimpse into the historical narrative of Rhodes but also serves as a testament to the island's long-standing connection with the sea.

-Monolithos Castle, perched 236 meters above sea level near the village of Monolithos on the island of Rhodes, is a remarkable medieval fortress that captivates visitors with its historical significance and stunning views.
-Constructed atop the remnants of an older castle, its challenging natural terrain highlights the architectural ingenuity of its builders.
-This strategic position not only provided defensive advantages but also offers breathtaking views of the surrounding area, embodying the historical and cultural richness of Rhodes.
+Monolithos Castle, rising 236 meters above sea level near the village of Monolithos, is a medieval fortress known for its historical significance and stunning views.
+Built on the ruins of an older castle, its strategic location showcases the ingenuity of its builders and offers breathtaking vistas, reflecting the rich history of Rhodes.

 The Municipal Gallery of Rhodes today houses one of the most representative and authoritative collections of 20th-century Greek painting.
 Most of the painters who worked creatively during these nine decades are represented in this collection through some of their most characteristic works.